 As soon as the request for deferral has been received (by regular mail or via the online form on the website of the Dutch tax authorities), collection of taxes will be put on hold.
 A 3-month deferral of payment is automatically granted.
 The deferral of payment does not only apply to existing tax debts, but also to debts that arise in the following 3 months.
 The obligation to file a tax return remains and deferral of payment can only be applied once a(n) (additional) assessment has been received from the Dutch tax authorities.

 If deferral of payment for 3 months is too short, postponement can be requested for a longer period.
 For tax debts of less than € 20,000 deferral of payment will be granted by sending evidence that the turnover figures or orders/reservations have decreased significantly compared to previous months.
 For tax debts higher than € 20,000, the following conditions apply:

-- An external expert such as an accountant or sector organization will have to state that it is likely that there are real liquidity issues at the moment of the request or shortly thereafter;
+- An external expert such as an accountant or sector organisation will have to state that it is likely that there are real liquidity issues at the moment of the request or shortly thereafter;

 - An external expert will have to state that these liquidity issues are mainly caused by the corona crisis; and